 The cause is evolution.
-Conditioned mind’s natural tendency is to engage in thoughts.
-Anytime you pay attention, you will find yourself in thinking mode.
+The conditioned mind’s natural tendency is to engage in thoughts.
+Any time you pay attention, you will find yourself in thinking mode.
 During your meditation, as you become increasingly attentive getting past restlessness and sluggishness, you are met with the hurdle of thoughts.
 This is a catch twenty-two situation.
-Thoughts cause restlessness and when unchecked, they also make you dull and tired compromising your meditation.
+Thoughts cause restlessness and when unchecked, they also make you dull and tired, compromising your meditation.

 As you continue to strike the balance between relaxation and exertion during your meditation, however, you start to gain control over your thought flow.
-They keep pouring though.
+It keeps pouring in though.
 You need not feel bad.
 This is natural.
 Thoughts have no intrinsic value or power.
-So long as you have an awareness, you will have thoughts.
+So long as you have awareness, you will have thoughts.

 Do not react at any thought.
 You may want to read – The Desire Tree.
 Simply, just drop it and get back to your point of meditation.
 Treat all thoughts with equal indifference.
 Do not examine or place any importance on any thought.
 There is a Sanskrit word frequently used in many tantric, yogic, and meditational texts—Smriti; it means memory or mindfulness.
 Only a vigilant mind can detect the emergence of a new thought.

 Learn the yogic technique of overcoming hurdles in meditation.
 Just in 4 days (and master it over a lifetime)